gpaumier/gp2/src/pages/scitech/2004 CEA biochips.rst

 The tests confirmed the need for blocking proteins to limit background noise, and a small amount of glycerol to limit the evaporation of droplets.
 We also found out that the drying step, done by centrifuge for DNA microarrays in the lab, might be too strong for antibodies: a softer drying method better preserved their integrity, in particular their antigen-binding site (paratope) needed to recognize and attach molecules of interest.

 ..
-TODO: Collapse spotting patterns https://get.foundation/building-blocks/blocks/table-expand.html
+TODO: Collapse spotting patterns with a checkbox control

 Probe attachment
 ----------------